m-durand/m-durand/README.md

 I'm a Data Scientist with 8 years experience.
 I am currently leading the DS work at a small consulting firm in Mexico.

 I did my MSc thesis (magna cum laude) on Reinforcement Learning (repo pinned right below).
-You can read it in Spanish ([here.](https://github.com/m-durand/MSc_Thesis/blob/master/final_docs/TesisM.pdf)).
+You can read it in Spanish [here.](https://github.com/m-durand/MSc_Thesis/blob/master/final_docs/TesisM.pdf).

 You can 📫 me at mfadurand@gmail.com

-I love playing chess ([send me a correspondence challenge here!](https://lichess.org/?user=fleoren#friend)), salsa dancing, gardening and learning languages.
+I love playing chess, salsa dancing, gardening and learning languages.

 <!--
 **m-durand/m-durand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.